onyxcollc/SanFrancisco_Real_Estate_Investment/README.md

 To complete this task, you would first need to create an environment with all the proper imports.
-Make sure if there are any updates needed you do so.
+Make sure if there are any updates needed, you should do so.

 ```
 import os